Why Seniors Need Dental, Vision, and Hearing Insurance

 Medicare Advantage is a type of Medicare plan offered by a private company that provide Part A and Part B benefits.
 Some, but not all, Medicare Advantage plans offer additional vision coverage, although these usually come with a higher monthly premium.

-Medico offers a full portfolio of supplemental dental insurance for seniors, with options to add vision coverage and hearing coverage.
+Medico offers supplemental dental insurance for seniors, with options to add vision coverage and hearing coverage.

-Medico offers a variety of plans within its Dental Insurance Portfolio.
+Medico offers two dental plans, Gold and Platinum, with two coverage levels within each.
 The types of plans available depend on which state you live in.
 The plans provide comprehensive coverage with benefits for preventative, restorative, and major services.

 - Simple, budget-friendly plans